 Film - Animated

-Vidia in Disney Fairies, especially in regards to the Tinker Bell movie.
+- Vidia in Disney Fairies, especially in regards to the Tinker Bell movie.
 Although she is the main antagonist in the movie and an antisocial antihero in the novels, she hasn't appeared in any of the trailers for the movie, had a briefer-than-brief scene in a sneak peek on ABC, and has very little merchandise, all of which appeared at the launch of the line, leaving her none whatsoever for the movie.

-The trailers for WALL•E were full of cute robots mooning for their girlfriends, but rather lacking in the person who spent most of his considerable screen time on getting humanity back on track — the Captain.
+- The trailers for WALL•E were full of cute robots mooning for their girlfriends, but rather lacking in the person who spent most of his considerable screen time on getting humanity back on track — the Captain.
 This was deliberate, of course.
 The morbidly obese appearance of what's left of Humanity was meant to be shocking to the audience, so spoiling it in the trailers would have made very little sense.

-None of the Toy Story 3 trailers include Bonnie, the little girl whose mother works at the daycare, despite Andy giving Woody and his friends to Bonnie in the final scene.
+- None of the Toy Story 3 trailers include Bonnie, the little girl whose mother works at the daycare, despite Andy giving Woody and his friends to Bonnie in the final scene.
 As a result, the third trailer could make some people believe that her triceratops and Totoro dolls live at the daycare.

 - In the trailers for Tangled Big Bad Mother Gothel isn't featured in any of the trailers except for a split second in the second official one.
-Early trailers also extensively tried to make it look like Flynn Rider was the lead, with much made of how smarmy and how well he could put out a one liner.
+Early trailers also extensively tried to make it look like Flynn Rider was the lead, with much made of how smarmy and how well he could say a one liner.
 Rapunzel, by contrast, gets one line (of three words) in most of the trailers and ads.
-This was because Disney didn't like how much money The Princess and the Frog made (it did well, but not the stratopheric levels they wanted), and blamed it one how "girly" it was; therefore, while acknowledging that Rapunzel was in it, they pushed Rider to appeal to boys.
+This was because Disney didn't like how much money The Princess and the Frog made (it did well, but not the stratospheric levels they wanted), and blamed it on how "girly" it was; therefore, while acknowledging that Rapunzel was in it, they pushed Rider to appeal to boys.

 - The trailers for Cars 2 for some reason actually do not show Miles Axlerod anywhere at all, making Professor Z look like the film's Big Bad.
 In the actual movie, Axlerod is the Big Bad, and Professor Z is The Dragon.

-The first trailer for Dream Works Animation's Rise of the Guardians is missing Jack Frost, intended as the film's viewpoint character.
+- The first trailer for DreamWorks Animation's Rise of the Guardians is missing Jack Frost, intended as the film's viewpoint character.
 In fact, it's apparently to the point where Jack has been edited out of shots he appears in the actual film, presumably to focus on getting across the premise of a Holiday flavored superhero team.
 Given a lot of Jack's angst comes from nobody acknowledging he exists, it's a pretty neat coincidence.

-According to a theatrical trailer of A Goofy Movie, Bobby is more important to the plot than Pete, and PJ doesn't appear at all.
+- According to a theatrical trailer of A Goofy Movie, Bobby is more important to the plot than Pete, and PJ doesn't appear at all.
 In reality, Pete and PJ play a somewhat prominent (though less than on the show, Goof Troop) role in the plot, meeting up with the Goofs before the trip, at the first campground, and at the hotel.
 Bobby is only at the beginning and the very end, and is there mainly for comic relief, with only one real contribution to the plot (that PJ helped with).
 The trailer for the sequel, An Extremely Goofy Movie shows a decent amount of all of the protagonists, but is lacking in Bradley, the main antagonist of the movie, although this was probably done to prevent spoiling that he was actually a bad guy and not just a rival.